-E. "Health care information" means information that directly, or with respect to which there is a reasonable basis to believe the information can be used to identify identifies the individual and that relates to an individual's physical, mental or behavioral conditions, personal or family medical history or medical treatment or the health care provided to that individual, including demographic and payment for provision of health care.
-Health care information is synonymous with "protected health information" as that is defined in HIPAA.
+E. "Health care information" means information that directly identifies the individual and that relates to an individual's physical, mental or behavioral conditions, personal or family medical history or medical treatment or the health care provided to that individual.
 "Health care information" does not include information that protects that anonymity of the individual by means of encryption or encoding of individual identifiers or information pertaining to or derived from federally authorized or regulated research governed by ...Code of Federal Regulations...
 To the extent that such information is used in a manner that protects the identification of the individual.
 The Board of Directors of the Maine Health Data Organization shall adopt rules to define health care information that directly identifies an individual.
 Rules adopted pursuant to this paragraph are routine technical rules..."